-Source: Compiled by the Evaluation Team from MICS and DHS (1996-2014) databases children
+Source: Compiled by the Evaluation Team from MICS and DHS (1996-2014) databases

-It is well known that the available evidence demonstrates that exclusive breastfeeding is a cost-effective intervention with a proven public health impact.
-However, the indicators from our analysis related to exclusively breastfed 0-5 months old children were inconclusive.
-Baseline data was not available from MICS/DHS reports, which imposed limitations on our trend analysis.
-Furthermore, two data points were only available for three countries out of five (seeTable 70).
+MICS/DHS reports, which imposed limitations on our trend analysis.
+Furthermore, two data points were only available for three countries out of five (see Table 70).
 Two of these three countries, the Kyrgyz Republic and Kazakhstan, revealed an increasing trend of exclusive breastfeeding, while in Serbia the indicator stood at around 14% for both periods.
 Nevertheless, the five-country average confirmed a slight increase in exclusive breastfeeding rates that reach around 34.5% towards the end of the evaluation period.